yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 - Non-transactional SQL.
 That is, SQL without write-order guarantees and without transactional atomicity guarantees.
 - CQL

 Note that a universe configured for xCluster DR cannot be used for xCluster replication, and vice versa.
-Although xCluster DR uses xCluster replication under the hood, xCluster DR replication configurations are hidden in the **xCluster Replication** tab (and visible only via the **Disaster Recovery** tab).
+Although xCluster DR uses xCluster replication under the hood, xCluster DR replication is managed exclusively from the **xCluster Disaster Recovery** tab, and not on the **xCluster Replication** tab.

 (As an alternative to xCluster DR, you can perform setup, failover, and switchover manually.
 Refer to [Set up transactional xCluster replication](../../../deploy/multi-dc/async-replication/async-transactional-setup/).)